minghao-wu/llama3_mt/README.md

 In this project, we evaluate the machine translation capabilities of [Llama-3 models](https://huggingface.co/collections/meta-llama/meta-llama-3-66214712577ca38149ebb2b6) using the [facebook/flores](https://huggingface.co/datasets/facebook/flores) dataset.
 We assess these models in zero-shot and five-shot settings.
 Additionally, we evaluate the models in a selective translation setting, where the model is required to translate only part of the source text.

-**NOTE: The results might not be valid because the Flores-200 dataset likely leaked into the training set of the Llama-3 models.**
+**NOTE: Flores-200 dataset likely leaked into the training set of the Llama-3 models.**

 ## Setup
 ```